We have connected a low cost Software Defined Radio receiver (SDR) to the radiotelescope antenna in order to capture radio signals from our Galaxy.

 - Phase noise @100kHz: -152dBc/Hz (or better)

-We will analyze the spectrum of signals received around hydrogen line frequency.
+With above devices we are able to receive signals from the Galaxy.
+The frequency spectrum of signals received around hydrogen line frequency is obtained by a power spectrum applicationr.
 The energy of signals received below 1420,4 MHz corresponds to a down frequency shift due to Doppler effect related to fast escape movement of hydrogen atomes relatively to the observer.
 Signal with received frequency above 1420,4 MHz are coming from hydrogen sources moving toward observer.

-La Villette radiotelescope WebSDR is on line between H+31 and H+59 minutes.
-At present time, as the antenna is parked toward zenit there is no significant radiosource detected by the radiotelescope.
+La Villette radiotelescope WebSDR is on line.
+At present time, as the antenna is parked toward zenit there is no signifcant radiosource detected by the radiotelescope.